 Investigations, disciplinary or criminal proceeding

-You must provide full details of any investigation that you are (or have previously been) the subject of by:
+You must provide full details of any disciplinary actions, or investigations that you are (or have previously been) the subject of, by:

 - an employer, licensing body or professional organisation

 - in respect of any matter that was, or may lead to, a professional disciplinary proceeding in New Zealand or in another country.